galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 # Statistical analysis to find variables of interest

 The question of data filtering and correction must be addressed in all projects, even thought in some cases it may lead to the decision of no action on data.
-Once you applied your customed processing procedure, your tables are ready for the statistical analysis.
+Once you applied your customized processing procedure, your tables are ready for the statistical analysis.

 There is a large variety of statistical analysis methods that you can apply on metabolomic LC-MS data.
 The most standard